-AERSURFACE requires additional location and climatological information regarding the primary meteorological station (in this case, KAWO).
-The following information was used to process monthly surface parameters for the meteorological station:
+AERSURFACE requires additional location and climatological information regarding the primary meteorological station (in this case, KSEA).
+The following information was provided to AERSURFACE to process monthly surface parameters for the meteorological station:

-- The site is located at an airport. - The site was assumed to not have continuous snow cover most of the winter.
-There is typically little snowfall in the area. - The site was assumed to not be located in an arid region.
+- The site is located at an airport. - The site was assumed to not have continuous snow cover most of the winter; there is typically little snowfall in the area. - The site was assumed to not be located in an arid region.